patrickjane/hss-server/README.md

 For every incoming intent which is published via MQTT, the skill-server tries to find a matching skill, and, if found, hands the intent over to the skill so it can be handled.
 If the skill implements a response text, then this text will be returned via MQTT to the TTS topic (by default: `hermes/tts/say`).

 Each skill is running in its own python virtualenv, with its own python dependencies and configuration.
-Skills can be installed easily from a git repository using the `hss_cli` tool.
+Skills can be installed easily from a git repository using the `hss-cli` tool.

 ## Options

 ```
 Usage:
-   $ ./hss_server [OPTIONS]
+   $ ./hss-server [OPTIONS]

 Options: